DougallWinship/unicodez/README.md

 $unicodez->addAutoloader(dirname(__DIR__) . '/src');
 $runicTest = new \Runic\RunicTest();
 ```
-This finds the file, then decodes and evals it.
+This finds the file, then decodes and ~~evils~~/evals it.

+> Since this attempts to add a reasonably sensible autoloader at the start of the PHP autoloader chain
+> (using the prepend attribute), the hope is that you may be able to annoy/confound your colleagues/enemies by
+> providing php implementations like [the Runic autoload test script](./src/Runic/RunicTest.php).

+### Automated Tests
+There are currently none because this is essentially pointless.